mathbalduino/go-codegen/docs/go-parser-api.md

 :::

-The `LogFlags` field is used to control the amount of information that the library will write to the `stdout`, using the [LoggerCLI](https://mathbalduino.com.br/go-log/docs/advanced/logger_cli).
-The flags passed to
+The `LogFlags` field is used to control the amount of information that the library will write to the `stdout`, using the [LoggerCLI](https://mathbalduino.com.br/go-log/docs/advanced/logger_cli) (another library that belongs to my personal stack).
+The flags will be directly forwarded to it.
+Note that since this lib uses the `LoggerCLI`, it's possible to use the `beautify` package, from the `LoggerCLI` itself, to pretty-print the generated output.

-TODO: FALAR AQUI SOBRE AS FLAGS DO LOGGERCLI, JUNTO COM A QUESTAO DO JSON + BEAUTIFY

 ### Focus